CyanoacrylatesGlue; Super Glue; Crazy Glue

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

-It should be possible to separate the skin that is stuck together, as long as the material was not swallowed.
-Most eyelids separate on their own in 1 - 4 days.
+It should be possible to separate the skin that is stuck together, as long as the substance was not swallowed.
+Most eyelids separate on their own in 1 to 4 days.

 If this substance is stuck to the eyeball itself (not the eyelids), you can damage the surface of the eye if it is not removed by an experienced eye doctor.
-Corneal ulcers and permanent vision problems have been reported.
+Sores on the cornea and permanent vision problems have been reported.

 Anderson AC.
 Ocular toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 15.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 15.

 Beach R. Tissue glues.
 In: Pfenninger JL, Fowler GC, eds.
 Pfenninger and Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, PA: Elsevier Mosby; 2011:chap 37.